NoCodeQuest/Transactional-Email/README.md

-# Transactional-Email
+# Custom Code for the Webflow Transactional Email screencast

+* Find this screencast at [Webflow Transaction Emails](https://NoCodeQuest.com/webflow-transactional-emails)
-Created this for my own needs.
-Find more at [NoCodeQuest.com](NoCodeQuest.com)
+* Find more screencasts at [NoCodeQuest.com](https://NoCodeQuest.com)